 We will demonstrate that every effort has been made to enable everyone to participate and that inclusion not exclusion has been the priority.

 If reasonable adjustments are required to make an event/activity accessible, then we will make those reasonable adjustments.

-This is an example checklist – please adapt this template to suit your club’s needs.